 Child Counseling, also known as Child Therapy, is a form of therapy that aims to provide children with the support they might need in whatever aspect.
 Child counselors let the children know that they are not alone and give them a safe space to share their feelings and thoughts.
 This method of counseling also helps children in overcoming their fears and worries.

 Adult and child counseling are very similar.
-What’s different is that child counseling sessions require the counselor to be patient and simplify the child’s procedure as much as possible.
+What’s different is that child therapy sessions require the counselor to be patient and simplify the child’s procedure as much as possible.
 This is to ensure that the child will understand and learn from their sessions.
 Child Counselors are also expected to use age-appropriate techniques and language to help them achieve their goals and plans.

 There are various ways to deliver child therapy.
 It can be practiced with individual kids or groups of children.
 It may also ask one parent or a group of parents to help.
 Sometimes family members are also invited to participate and assist in the sessions.